How To Keep Your Belongings Safe While in Storage

 Pack Small Items in Boxes

-As you prepare to put things in storage, wrap loose items and pack them in boxes.
+As you prepare to put things in storage, wrap loose items and pack them in boxes to reduce the likelihood of items falling and breaking.
 Stick to one or two box sizes to make stacking easier.
-Also, fill each box to the brim to prevent those located at the bottom of the stack from being smashed and those at the top from shifting and toppling.
+Also, fill each box to the brim to prevent those at the bottom of the stack from being smashed and those at the top from shifting and toppling.

 Prepare Furniture & Appliances Properly